Kylie Jenner & Travis Scott Get Tattoos Together During His Birthday Party

-According to Life & Style Magazine, Kylie Jenner and Travis Scott both inked tattoos on their body during the gas station themed birthday bash.
+According to Life & Style Magazine, Kylie Jenner and Travis Scott both inked tattoos on their body during the gas station-themed birthday bash.

 Kylie threw Travis an epic party to commemorate his 28th year of life, and many of their friends and family members attended.
 The couple documented the party via social media, where Jenner was spotted stopping by the tattoo station at the party to get some fresh ink.

 The Keeping Up With the Kardashians star is seen in her Instagram stories sitting in a chair while a tattoo artist gives her some body art.
-Travis comes over to support his baby mama, and leans down and gives her a sweet kiss.
+Travis comes over to support his baby mama and leans down and gives her a sweet kiss.

-In the video, it appears that Jenner’s had her tattoo inked on her shoulder, but she didn’t show it off on social media during the party.
+In the video, it appears that Jenner had her tattoo inked on her shoulder, but she didn’t show it off on social media during the party.

 Later, it is Travis’ turn in the chair.
 The rapper sits down to get a brand new tattoo on his arm, where he already sports a lot of ink.